lkodinsson/MARS/Fantasy/Talents.md

 **Cost:** 8 EXP
 **Requirements:** Max Strength 11+, Max Resolve 13+

-You get advantage to resist all non-damaging effects against spells that apply to you.
 Whenever a spell that requires concentration is applying an effect to you, every 6s (or 1 round) you can make an additional check to resist that spell.
 Additionally, you are always aware of the source of spells as they apply their effects to you, even when they would normally be hidden to you.

 ## Mental Balance